TamanduaDeAngola/Python-ChatGPT/README.md

-# Python-ChatGPT
+# Python-ChatGPT[ Legacy code ]
 a simple ChatGPT CLI client using python 3.
-Legacy code

 ## Requirements
 #### To be runned, this code needs the version 3 of Python and the lib _"openai"_ installed.
 To install that, just run: